 Finishing the Project

-Whenever using any of these alternative methods of finishing basement walls, be sure to trim out the edges properly.
+When using any alternative methods of finishing basement walls, be sure to trim out the edges properly.
 That will do more to make the wall look finished than anything else.
 Even a concrete block wall with a baseboard installed and molding around openings and corners will look finished.
 On the other hand, the best and most expensive wall coverings won’t look finished without putting extra effort into installing the proper trim.